CentofantiEze/centofantieze.github.io/_pages/gallery.md

 layout: page
 title: Gallery
 permalink: /projects/
-description: A gallery of my paintings and artwork.
+description: Drawing and painting are two of my favorite ways to spend my free time.
+This gallery showcases a selection of my work, inspired by the great masters I admire, as well as the moments and places I’ve captured on paper.
 nav: true
 nav_order: 5
 display_categories: [flowers, landscapes, people, urban, other]